Ceramic Dictionary

 f) Cut off the edges using a very tautly held cutting wire, then smooth them out and leave it to dry.

 g) Separate the clay from the mold when it is leather dry.
-Turn the right way up, tidy it and leave to dry out completely, it can now be decorated or fired.
+Turn it the right way up, tidy it and leave to dry out completely, it can now be decorated or fired.

 ca: MOTLLE: 2 Puntes